isabella232/bas-style-kit-jekyll-theme/README.md

 ##### 'service unavailable' pattern

+Use page content for:

+* contact information

 Optionally, use page content for:

-* contact information
 * details of alternative services

 Optionally, use a `pattern_availability` page variable for setting the availability line: